natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

 Task 22.1a
 ~~~~~~~~~~~~~

-Copy Topology class from task 22.1 and change it.
+Copy the Topology class from task 22.1 and modify it.

-If in task 22.1 duplicates removal was performed in __init__() method, it is necessary to transfer function of duplicates removal to _normalize() method.
+Transfer the functionality of removing "duplicates" to the _normalize method.

-The __init__ method has to look like this:
+In this case, the __init__ method should look like this:

 .. code:: python